 Heartworm Disease

 Heartworm disease is another common type of heart disease in dogs, caused by Dirofilaria immitis, which is transmitted through the bite of infected mosquitoes.
-These heartworms are super long and can live in a dog’s heart for several years.
-The worms live in the dog’s heart and pulmonary arteries, impairing its ability to pump blood properly.
+These heartworms are long and can live in a dog’s heart and pulmonary arteries for several years.

 Some of the earliest signs of heart disease due to heartworms include coughing, lethargy, and difficulty breathing.
 In severe cases, congestive heart failure, collapse, or even sudden death may occur.

-Heart disease in dogs can be super concerning, which is why it’s essential to understand the signs of heart disease so we can provide immediate vet care.
-While some symptoms include common signs of heart dysfunction, such as lethargy, weight loss, and coughing, it’s essential to note these for your next visit.
+Heart disease in dogs can be concerning, which is why it’s essential to understand the signs so we can provide immediate vet care.
+Knowing each sign can put us one step closer to helping your dog through this difficult time.

 Frequently Asked Questions